University of Texas Education and Research Center at Laredo

 The University of Texas Education and Research Center at Laredo (UT Center at Laredo) is a public, multi-institution academic health science center in Laredo, Texas, United States.
-While the UT Center at Laredo does not yet confer its own degrees, it offers degrees and certifications through five affiliate institutions: The University of Texas Health Science Center at Houston(UT Health Houston), The University of Texas Health Science Center at San Antonio(UT Health San Antonio/UTHSCSA), The University of Texas Rio Grande Valley(UTRGV), The University of Texas at San Antonio(UTSA), and The University of Texas Medical Branch(UTMB).
+While the UT Center at Laredo does not yet confer its own degrees, it offers degrees and graduate certificates through five affiliate University of Texas (UT) System institutions: UT Health Science Center at San Antonio (UT Health SA/UTHSCSA), UT San Antonio (UTSA), UT Health Science Center at Houston (UT Health Houston), UT Rio Grande Valley (UTRGV), and UT Medical Branch (UTMB).

-The center also collaborates with Texas A&M International University(TAMIU), a member of the Texas A&M University System.
-Through this partnership, the center offers an Undergraduate Accelerated Master’s Degree, a five year program in which students pursue a Bachelor of Arts/Science and a Master of Science or certificate in Biomedical Informatics.
+The center also collaborates with Texas A&M International University (TAMIU), a member of the Texas A&M University System.
+Through this partnership, the center offers an Undergraduate Accelerated Master’s Degree, a five year program in which students pursue a Bachelor of Arts/Science and, concurrently, a Master of Science or graduate certificate in Biomedical Informatics.

 History

 MRGB-AHEC (1993—1999)

-In 1993, the MRGB-AHEC(Mid Rio Grande Border Area Health Education Center) was created and located on the current campus before the construction of the center's two main buildings, the D.D.
+In 1993, the MRGB-AHEC (Mid Rio Grande Border Area Health Education Center) was created and located on the current campus before the construction of the center's two main buildings, the D.D.
 Hachar and Academic Buildings.

 UTHSCSA Laredo Regional Campus (1999—2021)

-On June 19, 1999, Texas Senate Bill 1288, authored by Judith Zaffirini and sponsored by Henry Cuellar, was passed during the 76th Texas Legislature which established the University of Texas Health Science Center at San Antonio Laredo Regional Campus(UT Health San Antonio Laredo Regional Campus) from the existing MRGB-AHEC.(The MRGB-AHEC remains in operation and is located at 1505 Calle del Norte, Ste 430 Laredo, TX) Despite this being its official name the campus would be recognized as "The University of Texas Health Science Center at San Antonio Laredo Campus Extension" as seen in this photo:
+On June 19, 1999, Texas Senate Bill 1288, authored by Judith Zaffirini and sponsored by Henry Cuellar, was passed during the 76th Texas Legislature which established the University of Texas Health Science Center at San Antonio Laredo Regional Campus(UT Health San Antonio Laredo Regional Campus) from the existing MRGB-AHEC.
+The MRGB-AHEC remains in operation in another location in Laredo.